-Collaborative video/poems by Mary Kathryn Jablonski & Laura Frare have appeared at Atticus Review, Poetry Film Live (UK), Quarterly West, and Tupelo Quarterly, and have been screened at the 9th & 10th Annual Peoples Pixel Project Film Festivals (hosted by Lake George Arts Project) and screened and shortlisted for the O’Bheal Prize in Cork, IRE.
+Collaborative video/poems by poet Mary Kathryn Jablonski & filmmaker Laura Frare have appeared at Atticus Review, Poetry Film Live (UK), Quarterly West, and Tupelo Quarterly, and have been screened at the 9th & 10th Annual Peoples Pixel Project Film Festivals (hosted by Lake George Arts Project) and screened and shortlisted for the O’Bheal Prize in Cork, IRE.
 Their video/poems were recently exhibited at Saratoga Arts in the “Then & Now” exhibition and in the 2018 “Artists of the Mohawk Hudson Region” exhibition at SUNY Albany, where juror Jean Shin awarded them both a purchase award (to be included in the SUNY Albany permanent collection) and the Howard J. Cure Juror’s Award in memory of Marijo Dougherty.
 Jablonski & Frare also have also had a video/poem included in to 2019 “Artists of the Mohawk Hudson Region” exhibition at the Hyde Collection.